Executive Director

-Vice President: Kevin Spence Kelso, Connecticut Avenue (first term exp.
-2025)
+Vice President: Kevin Spence Kelso, Connecticut Avenue (second term)

-Secretary: Andrea Pedolsky, Connecticut Avenue (first term exp.
-2024)
+Secretary: Ana Evans, Connecticut Avenue (first term )

-Carol Lynn Bamford, Lowell Street (first term exp.
-2024)
+Carol Lynn Bamford, Lowell Street (second term exp.
+2027)

 John Buchanan, Newark Street (second term exp.
 2026)